knightazura/ghost-sdk/Grunt-Toolkit.md

 - `grunt test-unit` - run all of the unit tests, see `mochacli` config in `Gruntfile.js` for a full set of the individual groups of unit tests which can be run and feel free to add your own.
 - `grunt test-integration` - run the database integration tests
 - `grunt test-api` - run the api functional tests
 - `grunt test-functional` - run the interface functional tests (both admin and theme).
-You can further specify which folder or file of functional tests you want to ring by specifying a `--target`, e.g. `grunt test-functional --target=admin/`
+You can further specify which folder or file of functional tests you want to run by specifying a `--target`, e.g. `grunt test-functional --target=admin/`

-## Preparing to deploy with `grunt prod`
+## Preparing to deploy into production with `grunt prod`

 The `grunt prod` task goes one step beyond the default `grunt` task and minifies the Ghost JavaScript source for production via an additional [uglify](https://github.com/mishoo/UglifyJS2) task.

-When you're ready to deploy to production, running `grunt prod` first is a wise choice.
+The production assets are included in releases, this task is only needed for people running directly from GitHub

 ## Developing with `grunt watch` or `grunt dev`

+Grunt watch and grunt dev are tools which will help to build Ghost assets whilst you are making changes to the files.

+[More info needed...]

 ## Generating docs with `grunt docs`

+Ghost has some inline documentation using markdown comments which can be generated using `grunt docs` definitive formatting / style have not yet been determined / documented.

-## Creating builds with `grunt build`
+## Creating releases with `grunt release`

+The release task exists for the creation of correctly build and formatted release zips, this is used when releasing a new version of Ghost, but may also be used by packaging tools.
+The task ensures that all the assets are built and prepared, and that no extraneous files such as tests, configurations or customisations are included.

 ## Creating changelogs with `grunt changelog`

+The changelog is generated using git tags and commit messages.
+A new tag must be added prior to running `grunt release` - a correctly formatted changelog will then be included in the release.